 Flu vs COVID-19!

-Flu season is almost upon us.
+Flu season is upon us.
 The best way to avoid the flu, and its possible complications, is to get the annual flu vaccine!
 The strain of flu that is prevalent each year can vary, and the body’s immunities deteriorate over time, so it is important to get the shot yearly.

 Along with the problematic COVID-19 still running amok, this year’s flu season can prove to be potentially dangerous, especially for those with weakened immune systems.
 Check out the graphic below to see what symptoms both viruses have in common!